Outsiders (comics)

 The Outsiders are a superhero team appearing in American comic books published by DC Comics.
 As their name suggests, the team consists of superheroes who do not fit the norms of the "mainstream" superhero community, i.e. the Justice League.

 The Outsiders have had a number of different incarnations.
-They were founded by Batman, whose ties to the League had become strained at the time, and introduced the now-classic line-up of Batman, Black Lightning, Metamorpho, Geo-Force, Katana, Halo and Looker.
-A later incarnation of the Outsiders from the early 2000s comics was led by Nightwing and Arsenal following the dissolution of the Teen Titans superhero group, and depicted the team as a pro-active group hunting for supercriminals.
-For the team's third incarnation, Batman reforms the team as a special strike team featuring classic members Katana and Metamorpho alongside new recruits such as Catwoman and Black Lightning's daughter Thunder.
+They were founded by Batman, whose ties to the Justice League were strained at the time, and introduced the original line-up of Batman, Black Lightning, Metamorpho, Geo-Force, Katana, Halo and Looker.
+A later incarnation of the Outsiders from the early 2000s comics was led by Nightwing and Arsenal following the dissolution of the Teen Titans superhero group, and depicted the team as a group hunting for super-criminals.
+For the team's third incarnation, Batman reforms them as a special strike team featuring classic members Katana and Metamorpho alongside new recruits such as Catwoman and Black Lightning's daughter Thunder.
 After the Batman R.I.P. storyline, Alfred Pennyworth acts on Batman's instructions to reassemble the team once more, recruiting new members and more of the team's original lineup.

 Another version of the team with a familiar line-up briefly featured in Batman Incorporated in 2011 as the black ops section of Batman's organization.
-Following DC's 2011 reboot, a new version of the Outsiders is introduced in the pages of Green Arrow as a secret society represented by seven weapon-themed clans.
-Members in this incarnation include Katana, Onyx, and several new characters.
-The original Outsiders are returned to continuity in 2017, following DC Rebirth, once again as a secret team founded by Batman; Batman revives the team with a new line-up in 2018.
-Black Lightning leads another incarnation in 2022.
+Later, the Outsiders are rebooted as a secret society of weapons themed-characters in the pages of Green Arrow, featuring Katana and Onyx alongside several new characters, before the original Outsiders are brought back in 2017, following DC Rebirth as a strike team founded by Batman.
+2020s incarnations of the team are led by Black Lightning, Batwing, and Batwoman, and add The Signal to the lineup.

-A version of the team appears in the live action series Black Lightning, fully formed starting in the third season led by Black Lightning.
+A version of the team appears in the live-action series Black Lightning, fully formed starting in the third season and led by Black Lightning.